 (Genome → Transcriptome → Proteome → Metabolome)

-Cell biology has many regulations, feedback loops which work together to give rise to the phenotype.
+Cell biology has many regulations, feedback loops that work together to give rise to the phenotype.
 When a researcher captures the genome/transcriptome/proteome/metabolome of a cell, what he/she is really doing is capturing a snapshot of the cell (in practice this is an average of many cells, an exception being single-cell genomics/transcriptomics), very similar to a photograph.

 A photograph is very easy to read, or is it?
 Think about looking at a family photograph from your childhood, it brings out a lot of emotion and has a lot of context within it.
 The same photograph will invoke no emotion (or lesser emotions) within a stranger.